-Deschamps Confirms Mendy Will Join Real Madrid
+Deschamps confirms Mendy will join Real Madrid

 Speaking on Monday, Deschamps revealed Mendy will indeed be the next player to pitch up at the Santiago Bernabeu.

-"Ferland has had a spectacular growth," he told a media conference.
+"Ferland has had a spectacular growth," he said.
 "He was in Ligue 2 two years ago and he will be at Real Madrid next year.

 "He has both feet and with us he has been good every time he has had to play."